dapogny/sctuto/doc/Generalities/anafunc.rst

 $$\text{For all test functions } \varphi \in \calC^\infty_c(\Omega), \quad \int_\Omega \frac{\partial u}{\partial x_i} \varphi \:\d \x = -\int_\Omega u \frac{\partial \varphi}{\partial x_i} \:\d \x.$$

-The key observation is that the right-hand side of the above identity makes sense under very weak assumptions about $u$, contrary to its left-hand side.
-In particular, it makes sense as soon as $u$ belongs to $L^1(\Omega)$.
+The key observation is that the right-hand side of the above identity makes sense under very weak assumptions about $u$, contrary to its left-hand side: this right-hand side makes sense as soon as $u$ belongs to $L^1(\Omega)$.
 Hence, this relation can actually be thought of as a definition for the existence of a derivative for $u$.

 .. ####################